 The last time we saw Jorge Masvidal he stepped up vs Darren Till in London earlier in the year and certainly made a statement against the hometown favorite.
 That statement came via a well timed bomb which busted the bunker known as Darren Till’s jaw, goodnight London.

 Ben Askren also landed a big upset with in 2019 already when he bulldog choked out Robbie Lawler in the first round.
 Not bad for a UFC debut.
 Now there was a lot of criticism surrounding Herb Dean’s decision to call the fight due to the fact that Robbie had not tapped and was still conscious when the bell rang.
 But the decision was finalized and Askren takes on small step toward a welterweight title fight.
 Masvidal is a killer in the octagon, very determined and highly skilled.
 Askren is a two promotion world champion with straps from both Bellator and ONE FC hanging in his trophy room.
 He also seems to have a real joy for just beating the shit out of people, no other way to put it, and that is something you just can’t teach.
-This will be his hardest test to date
+This will be his hardest test to date at UFC239.

 The deciding factor for me is Masvidal’s tremendous boxing skills and Askrens lack of experience facing such a foe.
 Expect a good fight until Masvidal catches Askren at some point and hands the ‘Funky’ his first UFC loss.